Specializing and Innovating

 The Research Call – Low-Tech Tool

-Reprinted with permission from Accounting Today.
 For years, I’ve been talking about, writing about and, yes, some might even say nagging about a tactic that continues not only to deliver, but to dazzle.
 The focus of my attention is the Research Call℠.
-It is nothing more, and nothing less than an interview, ideally in person,…
+It is nothing more, and nothing less than an interview, ideally in person, with a key individual in a…

 What is Product Management and Why Should You Care?